MikeNoecker/BrutusJE/README.md

 ## Roadmap

-- Performance Upgrade: Threading support, other optomizations
+- Performance Upgrade: Thread pool queue update, other optomizations

 - Advanced Filtering: View the data you need and weed out the junk

 - DNS mode

 ## Related

 Here is the boiled down python version